-As a masters student studying carbon markets and an intern at FarmRaise, I’ve tracked these players closely over the last several months.
-In this blog post, I hope to share what I’ve observed and shed light on the five most-watched carbon credit companies
+At FarmRaise, we’ve conducted research into carbon markets and tracked these players closely over the last several years.
+In this blog post, we share what we’ve observed and shed light on the five most-watched carbon credit companies.
+We’ll cover:

-Overview: As the name most recognized name in the farming community, Indigo Carbon has an impressive list of well known corporate buyers like The North Face, Blue Bottle Coffee, and JP Morgan Chase.
+As the most recognized name in the farming community, Indigo Ag has an impressive list of well-known corporate buyers like The North Face, Blue Bottle Coffee, and JP Morgan Chase.
 While Indigo is touted as a leader in the emerging industry, it may not be the best option for all.

-Overview: Nori is a blockchain-enabled company whose sole mission is to be a leading carbon marketplace.
-Unique to the carbon-removal industry, they are powered by cryptocurrency.
-Through this pioneering approach, they hope to create efficient and transparent carbon removal transactions. .
+Nori is a blockchain-enabled startup company who is unique to the carbon-removal industry because they are powered by cryptocurrency.
+It’s a new approach that they hope will create efficient and transparent carbon removal transactions.

 Companies can purchase NORI tokens (whose price depends on the market price of a carbon removal credit at time of purchase).
 Once it has a NORI token, the company can exchange it for an NRT (or Nori Removal Token).